-Prior to joining DreamWorks Studios in 2014, Wright was president, head of programming for TBS, TNT and Turner Classic Movies (TCM).
-During his tenure at Turner, Wright built enduring brands on all three networks and led TNT and TBS to the top of the cable charts for 10 consecutive years.
-During that time he programmed some of the biggest hits on cable television, with commercial and award-winning success across all the networks including the record setting and acclaimed series The Closer, Southland and Falling Skies.
-For TCM, Wright oversaw the development and production of the Emmy nominated documentary Mogul and Movie Stars: The History of Hollywood, the acclaimed Night at the Movies franchise, and the Emmy winning AFI: Lifetime Achievement Award specials.
+Prior to joining EPIX, Wright was the Chief Executive Officer of Steven Spielberg’s DreamWorks Pictures and Amblin Pictures, the latter which he helped launch in 2015.
+Under Wright’s leadership, the company most recently released the hit films The Girl on the Train, Office Christmas Party and A Dog’s Purpose, and prepared the films The Post, Ready Player One and The House with a Clock in Its Walls, starring Jack Black and Cate Blanchett.
+Prior to joining DreamWorks Studios in 2014, Wright was president, head of programming for TBS, TNT, and Turner Classic Movies (TCM).
+During Wright’s tenure at Turner, he led TNT and TBS to the top of the cable charts for 10 straight years.
+Wright programmed some of the biggest hits on cable television, with commercial and award-winning success across all the networks, including the record setting and acclaimed series The Closer, Into the West, Southland, Men of a Certain Age and Falling Skies for TNT, and Conan, My Boys, Cougar Town and Angie Tribeca for TBS.
+For TCM, Wright oversaw the development and production of the Emmy-nominated documentary Moguls and Movie Stars: The History of Hollywood, the acclaimed TCM: A Night at the Movies franchise, and the Emmy winning AFI: Lifetime Achievement Award specials.

 Wright is on the Board of Trustees for the American Film Institute and also serves as a board member for the Academy of Television Arts and Sciences.